Leiden University Fund.

 Purpose

-The aim of the is to promote scientific research and stimulate innovative projects in the fields of medicine, psychiatry and clinical psychology – in particular psychotraumatology – and to promote developments in care applications for people who have been exposed to severe psychotrauma.
+The aim of the fund is to promote scientific research and stimulate innovative projects in the fields of medicine, psychiatry and clinical psychology – in particular psychotraumatology – and to promote developments in care applications for people who have been exposed to severe psychotrauma.

 These people particularly include members of the armed forces and other uniformed personnel, but also civilians suffering with symptoms of severe post-traumatic stress.
 The research may involve developing new technologies aimed at preventing and treating post-traumatic stress disorder (PTSD) and/or improving existing technologies.